bkader/wp-adposts/readme.txt

 * First plugin commit.

 == Upgrade Notice ==

+= 1.3.0 =
+With this upgrade, it is now possible to automatically display ads within posts by simply enabling it on the settings pages, choosing the location from which ads will be randomly picked, then choose after what paragraph the ad should be displayed.
+Setting this to a huge number (i.e: 99) will display the ad at the end of the post.

 = 1.2.0 =
 The default location meta box was replaced with a custom one.